Dirty Bombs, Dinosaurs, and Rockstar Wars – The Life and Times of Trace Crutchfield

 T: For some time I’ve been itching to go to Tibet to participate in a Sky Burial.
 I just think chopping up a body for vultures would make for a pretty wild life experience, but every time I think I have it dialed in, the Chinese government fucks me around.
 I’d like to go to Mongolia solely because Ghengis Kahn spawned half a percent of the world’s male population and that is nothing to shake a stick at.
 And as long as we are taking frequent flier miles I’d love to visit Mexico’s Cave of Crystals and the Nazca Lines in Chile.

-Trace is currently working to convince TV development executives that American audiences and advertisers would be better served by a show engaging in international hijinx than yet another show featuring close-ups of dudes sampling wacky, notoriously huge sandwiches and waxing orgasmic about some small town’s frozen yogurt.
+Trace is currently working to convince TV development executives that American audiences and advertisers would be better served by a show engaging in international hijinx than yet another show featuring close-ups of dudes sampling wacky, notoriously huge sandwiches and waxing orgasmic about a some small town’s frozen yogurt.
 Call your cable provider and ask for Trace.
 You can also follow him on Twitter – AND PSSST!
 Here is something Trace made for Discovery channel that didn’t work out so well: http://www.vimeo.com/20628289 THE PASSWORD IS: acapulcogold